Working with Children and Young People Policy

 2. Running a Go Club for young people

 The Association recommends that a member who runs a Go club for children or young people is aware of the definition of Regulated Activity and the implications of this for their involvement with young Go players.
-This is explained fully in the Policy and Procedure for Checking Criminal Records.
+This is explained fully in the Policy and Procedures for checking criminal records.

 The Association can obtain a Criminal record check on their behalf and will help with teaching advice and materials.